infernojs/inferno/README.md

 This enables `findDOMNode()`.
 We strongly recommend against using this API as it introduces a significant impact to performance.
 In the future this API command will be removed, along with `findDOMNode()`;

-#### - `recyclingEnabled` (default: v1.3+ `false`)
+#### - Inferno < 4.0 `recyclingEnabled` (default: v1.3+ `false`)

 This enables DOM node recycling within Inferno, so that DOM nodes are re-used upon disposal.
 It can have significant performance benefits, but may also cause side-effects with custom elements.
+This setting was removed in Inferno 4.0.

 ## Functional component lifecycle events